kumiDa/learning/README.md

-# the learning repository
+# My archive of Code
-  a simple repository to hold the simple code snippets that has amused me.
+  A general purpose repository to hold the codes that I cooked and some that have inspired me.